18016406/AMLS_21-22_SN18016406/README.md

 With task 1, the output of the program is a CSV file in the root directory called *'Binary classification test results.csv'*.
 Inside the file will be 2 columns; the first column is the testing image names and the second is the classification result. **False** means no tumor is detected, **True** means a tumor is detected

+Task 2's output from the program is a CSV file, also in the root directory called *'Multiclass classification test results.csv'* and follows the same format as in task 1 except that the second column is a string that indicates the tumor type rather than a boolean value.

 ***Python environment should have the following additional libraries installed along with any prerequisites:***

 numpy